wallematthias/about-me/_posts/2024-02-21-blog-post-aim-reader.md

 ## Introduction

 This tutorial is part of a series designed to help you get started with the `vtkbone` library, enabling the reading, manipulation, and writing of `.AIM` files outside the Scanco system.
 In this part, we focus on the basics of reading an AIM file and converting it to a VTK or SimpleITK image object.
+The full tutorial series can be found here: [Scanco IO Module Tutorials](https://github.com/OpenMSKImaging/vtkbone/tree/master/Tutorials).
+Please see this link for further information on how to install `vtkbone`

 ## Prerequisites